- Discovering one’s (im)possibilities through trial & error.

 - No amount of fitness or competitive spirit will ever compensate for deficiencies in functional game skills.

 Game Training Phase

-- Preparing players for senior football by teaching them to apply the functional game skills in a team setting using 1-4-3-3 as the preferred formation.
+- Preparing players for competitive football by teaching them to apply the functional game skills in a team setting.

 - Developing tactical awareness, perception and decision-making through a game-related approach to training.

 - Preparing teams for a competition environment where winning becomes the main aim.

 - Training to focus on solving football problems based on match analysis.